sentient-agi/Sentient-Agent-Framework/README.md

 ```

 ## Emitting events
-Whether using the `DefaultAgent` or the `DefaultResponseHandler`, a `ResponseHandler` is created for every agent query and is used to emit events to the client.
+Whether using the `BaseAgent` or the `DefaultResponseHandler`, a `ResponseHandler` is created for every agent query and is used to emit events to the client.

 #### Emitting text events
 Text events are used to send single, complete messages to the client: